hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 import TabItem from '@theme/TabItem';

-This reference describes the syntax of the Hyperledger Besu configuration options.
+This reference describes the syntax of the Besu configuration options.

 :::info